brechtbilliet/brechtbilliet.github.io/_posts/2022-09-21-simple-angular-dialogs-with-the-cdk.md

 ## Why the Angular CDK?

-The Angular CDK library is focused on "behavior(s)" that web application needs.
-In this library are things like: accessibility, Coercion, Drag and Drop etc. And a other advantage is that is maintained by the Angular Material team.
+The Angular CDK library is focused on "behavior(s)" that a web application needs.
+In this library there are things like: Accessibility, Coercion, Drag and Drop etc. Another advantage is that is maintained by the Angular Material team.

 The CDK provides us with 2 things that we can use for creating modals:

-1. The [**portal**](https://material.angular.io/cdk/portal/overview): a piece of UI that can be dynamically rendered to an open slot on the page
+1. The [**portal**](https://material.angular.io/cdk/portal/overview): a piece of UI that can be dynamically rendered to an open slot on the page.
-2. The [**overlay**](https://material.angular.io/cdk/overlay/overview): to create dialog behavior: It supports position strategies and backdrop behavior and provides some additional basic functionalities to leverage our modal.
+2. The [**overlay**](https://material.angular.io/cdk/overlay/overview): to create dialog behavior.
+It supports position strategies and backdrop behavior and provides some additional basic functionalities to leverage our modal.
 Most importantly, it will render a div with a class `cdk-overlay-container` at the bottom of the `body` element where the dialog will be rendered in.
 That way, an overlay is never clipped by an `overflow: hidden` parent.